Creating an employee training video effectively delivers consistent and engaging training content to your workforce.

 Keep the content concise, relevant, and engaging.
 A good script will serve as the foundation for your video.

-Pair it with a storyboard, which is a visual representation of each scene and shot.
-This will help you plan the flow and structure of the video and ensure a seamless learning experience.
+Pair it with a storyboard, a visual representation of each scene and shot.
+This will help you plan the video’s flow and structure and ensure a seamless learning experience.

 Step 3: Gather Equipment and Resources